Quitch/Queller-AI/README.md

  - Doesn't build vehicle factories except to detect mines

 ### Free For All
- - Looks for overwhelming odds in battle
+ - More cautious about engaging in battle
  - Will get T2 as soon as it can afford it
- - Make more liberal use of early tanks

 ### Land
  - Won't build naval factories